af/envalid/README.md

 ### testOnly

-A helper function called `testOnly` is available, in case you need an default env var value only when `NODE_ENV=test`.
-It should be used along with `devDefault`, for example:
+The `testOnly` helper function is available for setting a default value for an env var only when `NODE_ENV=test`.
+It is recommended to use this function along with `devDefault`.
+For example:

 ```js
 const env = cleanEnv(process.env, {